fkling/astexplorer/README.md

 parse the AST and update the code using [escodegen][].
 - Otherwise, the content of texteditor will be replaced with the content of the file (i.e. you can drag and drop JS files).
-- Toggle between esprima or Babel as parsers.
+- Choose between multiple parsers and configure them.
 - Toggle Transform mode with [jscodeshift][].
 - shift+click on a node expands the full subtree.
 - Hovering over a node highlights the corresponding text in the source code: